Bjartur-I-Dali-Udbo/modernF1/README.md

 - Driver specific stats.

 # Qualification Dominance
-Throughout each race for a whole season, are the best qualifying times of each team entrant compared to one another, the time difference to the best team are modified to percentages to maintain a comparative scale.
-If the best team sets a time of 100 seconds and the second fastest team sets a time of 101 seconds -- Pole setter gets a score of 0% - while the second fastest team gets a score of 1%, while constructors with slower times get even higher percentage scores.
-For the whole season is the mean score calculated for each constructor.
-If a team happened to set pole position in every race event, they would always receive a score of 0% and have a mean of 0%.
+In countless of motorsport journalistic publications, reddit posts and other hobbyists I often see them exclusively use the overall rate of attaining pole position as a metric for how fast a car was at qualifying, without taking into consideration that this car could have gotten its statistic not in a dominant fashion.
+Other times are such opinions aided by converting gaps in qualifying times between cars into percentage units - which is quantifiable measure and far more robust to estimate _how fast_ a team is.
+But even, I still do not think this is good enough.

 ## Calculating percentage advantage
 On average the top team acquires pole most frequently or are within 0.3% of the pole time in every qualification session, providing a seasonal average of around 0.15% away from the pole time.
-The advantage estimate is how much lower this value is to the closest competitor.
-Lets say the second fastest team has a score of 0.7%.
-That is a difference of 0.55%.
+The advantage estimate is how much lower this average value is to the closest competitors averae.
+Lets say the second fastest team has a score of 0.7% compared to your 0.15%, that is a difference of 0.55%.
 This difference is displayed below, were the fastest teams' score is shown relative to the second fastest.

 ![Percentage gaps visualised](figures/Fig_diffPCT_restricted_vertical_limits.png?raw=true)